kevboh/longform/docs/COMPILE.md

         metadata: CachedMetadata; // Obsidian metadata of scene indentationLevel?: number; // The indent level (starting at zero) of the scene }
+    where each element corresponds to a scene (and thus the step has access to all scenes at once in `input`).
     If the step is of kind Manuscript (see context), this will be of type:
       {
         // text contents of manuscript